hannesveit/wordle-solver/README.md

 A simple Wordle solver written in python.

-The solver plays in hard mode (i.e., it always plays all green and yellow letters obtained from previous guesses) and finds the solution in 3.7 guessses on average.
+The solver plays in hard mode (i.e., it always plays all green and yellow letters obtained from previous guesses) and finds the solution in 3.7 guesses on average.
-It uses a simple greedy heuristic:
+It uses a simple heuristic:

 In each guess, it chooses the word whose "new" letters (those that haven't been played yet) have the highest frequency in the remaining solution pool.
 Ties are